rubymonsters/ruby-for-beginners/source/10-objects.md

 We've talked about objects quite a bit now, merely *using* that term as a synomym for "things".
-You've learned to do stuff with simple objects such as numbers and Strings, pass them to methods, and get others back.
+You've learned to do stuff with simple objects such as numbers and Strings, and the data structures Arrays and Hashes.
+You've also learned what a method is, how to define and use them, and how to pass things to thme, and get others back.

-But we're also prepared well enough to have a closer look at objects, classes (types of things) and methods, and how they relate to each other.
+We're also prepared well enough to have a closer look at objects, classes (types of things) and methods, and how they relate to each other.

 As a sidenote, you may have heard the following.
 Rubyist love saying it: